What Is Peak Performance Training?

 How Does Peak Performance Training Work?

-Peak Performance Neurofeedback Training is often used to describe training protocols used to help optimize performance for those who are looking to maximize their brain’s functioning.
-For this type of brainwave training, it is common to target areas of the brain related to emotional regulation as a means of helping individuals deal with stressors, such as those that may occur in the workplace, classroom, or at an athletic event.
+Peak Performance Neurofeedback Training is often used to help optimize performance for those who are looking to maximize their brain’s functioning.
+For this type of brainwave training, it is common to target areas of the brain related to emotional regulation as a means of helping individuals deal with stress, such as those that may occur in the workplace, classroom, or at an athletic event.
 In addition, brain waves related to focus and working memory are often addressed.
 Individuals are ultimately taught to regulate their brainwaves in order to achieve a “flow state,” which helps individuals block out all other distractions in order to become immersed in the task at hand.
-As such, Peak Performance Training can be very beneficial for athletes, professionals, employees, and students.
+As such, Peak Performance Training can be very beneficial for athletes, professionals, musicians, and students.

 Who is a good Candidate for Peak Performance Training?

 Peak Performance Neurofeedback Training does not involve one generalized protocol.
-A clinical and EEG assessment must be conducted in order to determine the most effective type of brainwave training.
+A clinical and QEEG assessment should be conducted in order to determine the most effective type of brainwave training.
 In addition, the client is able to decide which areas they would like to focus on.
 These areas depend on the needs of the client and may include the desire to:

 Reduce performance anxiety (e.g. exams, presentations, client interactions, etc.).